eyenx/yify.py/README.md

   -a, --autoadd:     automatically add every single search result through your command.

   -c, --command:     change your chosen default command to add the magnet links

+  -t, --torrenturl:  use torrent url instead of magnet link

   Invalid input will try to search with default values.